 ED 549: Educating Diverse Learners (3 hours)

-The faculty of Graduate Teacher Education is committed to preparing candidates for the Master’s degree who demonstrate the knowledge, skills, and dispositions that will enable them to effectively meet the needs of all students in the schools of the 21st century.
+The faculty of the Educator Preparation Department are committed to preparing candidates for the Master’s degree who demonstrate the knowledge, skills, and dispositions that will enable them to effectively meet the needs of all students in the schools of the 21st century.
 This core course is designed for future principals, teachers, counselors, special educators, and teachers of the linguistically different.

 ED 515: Principal Licensure Intern I (1 hours)

 The principal licensure candidate’s program will culminate with a minimum of 360 hour field experience under the supervision of two building principals (one of which cannot be in the building where the candidate is currently working or has worked).
 During this 60 hour internship candidates will demonstrate competencies in the subject areas of schools, society and school law to include: two 2-3 page reflection papers one on each topic and log 60 hours of approved internship.

 ED 550: Curriculum & Assessment (3 hours)

 This course provides a general foundation of knowledge skills, and principles in curriculum and assessment.
 Through this course, candidates will focus on the major influences on curriculum and the concomitant development of valid and reliable assessments that will allow educators to make formative and summative judgments regarding the curriculum.
 A major emphasis will be on developing assessment skills and competencies that promote the learning of children and youth.